Profitbase/Episode-Docs/articles/flow/triggers/microsoft-365-outlook/when-new-email-arrives-in-shared-mailbox-trigger.md

-# When a new email arrives
+# When a new email arrives in a shared mailbox

-Runs the Flow when a new email arrives in a Microsoft 365 mailbox.
+Runs the Flow when a new email arrives in a shared Microsoft 365 mailbox.

-Use this action to run a Flow when a new mail arrives in a Microsoft 365 Outlook mailbox.
-To do this, you need to create a [Microsoft 365 Outlook connection](../../actions/microsoft-365-outlook/outlook-connection.md) by logging on with an account having access to the mailbox.
+Use this action to run a Flow when a new mail arrives in a shared Microsoft 365 Outlook mailbox.
+To do this, you need to create a [Microsoft 365 Outlook connection](../../actions/microsoft-365-outlook/outlook-connection.md) by logging on with an account having access to the shared mailbox.

 ## Properties